This post was originally published on A Globe Well Travelled in 2018. The content has been revised and updated with fresh information.

 How to get there:

 There are a few different rail options that you can take to get from London to Brighton.
 The city is about a 1-1.5 hour train ride away.

 The Gatwick Express is one of the fastest ways to get there, but when I was there, the ticketing system had just changed and I couldn’t figure out how expensive it was going to be.
 I ended up going with Thameslink on the the way down and Southern on the way back, as they are both valid using the same ticket (I’d recommend Thameslink both ways if you can manage it – the train is much nicer!).

 You can buy paper tickets at train stations throughout London.
-The one-way cost is around £30, but the return cost is around £32, so don’t forget to purchase a return ticket!
+The cost of a return ticket is only slightly more than a one way ticket, so don’t forget to purchase a return trip!